- Who pays Business rates?

 Business rates will not be payable in the first three months that the property is empty.
 This is extended to six months in the case of certain industrial properties.*

-*The Government is introducing a new temporary measure for unoccupied new builds from October 2013.
+*The Government introduced a temporary measure for unoccupied new builds from October 2013.
 Unoccupied newly built commercial properties will be exempt from unoccupied property rates for up to 18 months (up to state aid limits).
 This means where the property comes on to the rating list between 1 October 2013 and 30 September 2016.
 The 18-month period includes the initial three or six month exemption and so properties may, if unoccupied, be exempt from non-domestic rates for up to an extra 15 or 12 months.

 The relief continues beyond 1 October 2016 for those that become eligible before that date.